Order your UGC NET/SET Material copy (Paper-II only) today !

 Midnight’s Children begins with the narrator Saleem Sinai introducing himself as the child born at the same time as India gained its independence from the British Empire.
 He says that, even though he is nearly thirty-one years old, he can feel his skin cracking and peeling as he gets closer to his death.
 Saleem believes it is important that he tells the story of his life and how it coincides with India’s own history.

-Saleem’s story begins in 1915 with his grandfather, Aadam Aziz, returning to the Kashmir region after obtaining his medical degree in Germany.
+Saleem’s story begins in spring morning (Kashmir) 1915 (32-years before his birth) with his grandfather, Aadam Aziz, returning to the Kashmir region after obtaining his medical degree in Germany.
 While praying on his mat upon reaching Kashmir, he hits his nose on the ground.
 Three drops of blood fall from his nose onto his mat.
 Saleem also mentions that Aadam has a large, cucumber-sized nose, which is the most prominent feature of his face.
 After the accident, he vows never to follow any religion.
-This causes a “hole” to open inside him.

 He is waiting for Tai the boatman to take him to his village when he reminisces about how Tai once told him that his nose would always guide him in the right direction for his life.
+Tai says, “A nose like that, little idiot, is a great gift.
+I say: trust it.
+When it warns you, look out or you'll be finished.
+Follow your nose and you'll go far.”
 Tai yells out that the daughter of prominent landowner Ghani is sick and needs his assistance.
 Once Saleem arrives at the house, the blind Ghani has his daughter hidden behind a large white sheet with a seven-inch hole cut in the center of the sheet.
 Ghani informs Aadam that, because of his daughter’s purity, Aadam can only perform the check-up through the sheet.

 2. "Mercurochrome"

 On August 7th, Mahatma Gandhi called for Hartal, a day of mourning in protest of British imperialism.
-Riots break out, however, and Aadam tries to help the wounded by using Mercurochrome.
-Days later, the people hold a peaceful protest and are rounded up and put into a compound.
+Riots break out, however, and Aadam tries to help the wounded by using Mercurochrome, the red medicine which leaves bloodlike red stains on his clothing.
+Six days later, the people hold a peaceful protest and are rounded up and put into a compound, i.e., Jalian Walabagh.
 Aadam is there by accident.
 His nose begins to itch violently, causing him to sneeze.
 He falls to the ground right before the troops fire on all the people.
 The bullets miss Aadam.

 3. "Hit-the-Spittoon"

 Immediately after their marriage, Aadam and Naseem (who now goes by Reverend Mother) are having difficulties.
+Reverend mother has also developed a verbal habit of referring to things as whatsitsname.
 Aadam despises Naseem for her religious fervor, and Naseem hates that Aadam acts like he is more intelligent than he is.
-Regardless of their feelings toward one another, they have five children: three daughters and five sons.
+Regardless of their feelings toward one another, they have five children: three daughters and two sons (Alia, Mumtaz, Hanif, Mustapha, and Emerald).

 In 1942, Aadam begins to politically align himself with Mian Abdullah, who is known as the Hummingbird because he is always humming.
 He is the leader of the Free Islam Convocation, a group that does not want a Muslim state separate from India.
 He and his assistant Nadir Khan are attacked by political assassins.
 Abdullah begins to hum, which causes the killers’ eyes and the windows to shatter.
 His voice also calls the local dogs to the scene, and the dogs begin to kill the assassins.
-Abdullah is killed, but Nadir manages to make it out.
+Abdullah is killed, but Nadir manages to make it out with the help of Rashid the rickshaw boy .
 Aadam and his family take him into hiding, letting him live in the house’s basement.

 4. "Under the Carpet"

 After Mian Abdullah is assassinated, the optimism disease has ended.
-Things go back to normal for the Aziz family, with the exception of political refugee Nadir Khan hiding in the basement of the family’s home.
-This upsets Naseem, who now fully goes by Reverend Mother.
-She vows a silent treatment to protest Nadir living in their home and possibly corrupting their daughters’ purity.
-Regardless of her fears, Nadir and the middle daughter Mumtaz fall in love even though they never speak a word.
+The political refugee Nadir Khan is hiding in the the laundry bin got the approval of Aadam to stay in the basement of the family’s home.
+This upsets Naseem, ans she vows a silent treatment to protest Nadir living in their home and possibly corrupting their daughters’ purity.
+Regardless of her fears, Nadir and the second daughter Mumtaz (Aadam’s favourite daughter and darkest-skinned) fall in love even though they never speak a word.
 Nadir asks for Mumtaz’s hand, prompting Mumtaz to have a secret marriage in order to protect Nadir from the government.

 Two years later, Mumtaz becomes extremely ill.
 Aadam performs a physical on her when he notices that, even though she is married, Mumtaz is still a virgin.
 This scandal is too much for Reverend Mother, and she unleashes a fury of words on Aadam for letting their daughter marry Nadir.
-Emerald, the youngest daughter, runs out of the house and grabs her beau, Major Zulfikar of the Pakistani army.
+Emerald runs out of the house and tells her suitor, Major Zulfikar, that Nadir Khan is living in her basement.
 When the two return, Nadir has fled and left a note for Mumtaz that reads, “I divorce you.”
 Coincidentally, this event occurs on the same day the United States drops the atomic bomb on Japan.

 Later, at Emerald and Major Zulfikar’s wedding, Mumtaz begins talking with a man named Ahmed Sinai.
 He had previously been courting the eldest daughter Alia.
 The two are attracted to each other, and they marry.
 For their new life, Ahmed decides that his new wife should take the name Amina.